MechanicalRock/mechanicalrock.github.io/_posts/2019-07-22-aws-event-bridge.md

 events.
 Even if you choose to integrate with a third party SaaS product or generate your own custom events, it's still only \$1 per million events.

-We've helped client build many serverless systems, that are event driven.
+We've helped clients build many serverless systems that are event driven.
 If you think we can help you, feel free to [contact us][contact-us] or [tweet us](https://twitter.com/mechanicalrock_) your ideas for how you might use EventBridge.